 According to the Asian Development Bank, Singapore comprises a mix of Asian, European, and American influences making it attractive and friendly to the international business community.

-The World Bank in its Human Capital Index ranked Singapore first in the world in achieving human capital (knowledge, skills, and health) in the world.
+The World Bank in its Human Capital Index ranked Singapore first in the world in achieving human capital (knowledge, skills, and health).
 It was also ranked second in the world for economic freedom by the Heritage Foundation.

 The country is a former British colony with its legal and financial structures bearing a close resemblance to the US and the UK.